Dive more, Experience More

 Welcome to La Galigo!
 A representative from La Galigo will meet you at your Manado hotel at 7:00 am for the 1-hour transfer to Bitung.
 After a safety briefing and time to settle into your cabin, we will sail to our first dive site.

-Our first dull day will be exploring the Lembeh Strait known for its premier muck diving, macro enthusiasts, and underwater photographers.
+Our first full day will be exploring the Lembeh Strait known for its premier muck diving, macro enthusiasts, and underwater photographers.
 Marine life highlights include flamboyant cuttlefish, mimic octopuses, Ambon scorpionfish, and a variety of rare nudibranchs.
 Frogfish, pipefish, and shrimp species are also commonly spotted here, camouflaging themselves in the sand and rubble.
 Keep an eye out fascinating creatures like stargazers, eels, and tiny crabs hidden in the sand.

 The evening reef comes alive with nocturnal animals and perfect for spotting glowing squids, hunting octopuses, and other nighttime critters that make the underwater world magical.
 It’s the perfect way to end a day of exploring these incredible dive sites.
 After the dive we lift anchor for an overnight sail to Tifore Island.